 See our full HP Elite Dragonfly Chromebook review.

 Here are some things to keep in mind when choosing the right model of business laptop for you or your company.

 - How fast do you need it to be?
-Most business users will be happy with a laptop that has a dual-core, Core i5 CPU like the Core i5-7200U or Core i5-7300U (vPro) and the CPU's integrated graphics processor.
-However, if you require a high-end performance for 3D Modeling, professional video editing or creating predictive models, then get a mobile workstation with a quad-core Core i5 or Core i7 CPU (model numbers end in HQ) and Nvidia Quadro graphics.
+Most business users will be happy with a laptop that has a quad-core, Core i5 CPU like the Core i5-1135G7 or Core i5-1145G7 (vPro) and the CPU's integrated Intel Iris Xe graphics.
+However, if you require a high-end performance for 3D Modeling, professional video editing, or creating predictive models, then get a mobile workstation with Core i7 or Core i9 H-Series CPU (model numbers end in HQ) and Nvidia Quadro graphics.

 - Long battery life: Nobody wants to run out of juice in the middle of a long workday or a cross-country flight.
 Unless you're getting a giant workstation, look for a laptop that gets more than 9 hours on a charge.
 Some business systems come with a choice of regular or extended batteries; always get the high-capacity unit.

 - SSDs for responsiveness: If you want a truly fast computer, get a solid state drive rather than a mechanical hard drive.
 SSDs boot up, open programs and multitask at least three times faster than old-fashioned hard drives.

 - The right ports: Nobody likes to carry a bag full of dongles.
 Consider which kinds of connections you or your employees will need the most.
 If you connect to a wired network a lot, make sure the laptop has an Ethernet port.
 If photography is a key part of the job, choose a laptop with a memory card reader.
 No matter what your needs, a Thunderbolt 4 port is a huge plus, because it will allow you to connect to a new generation of high-speed peripherals, universal chargers and powerful docks.